tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

   }
 ```

-* Now are contract is safe from other people controlling our funds.
-We are now checking that the person who is actually
-  sending the transaction, `msg.sender` is any of the account owners.
-Now, only the owners can successfully `withdraw` to their accounts.
+* Now that the contract is safe from other people controlling our funds, we want to verify the sender.
+In other words, we check that the person who is actually sending the transaction, `msg.sender`, is one of the account owners.
+Doing this ensures that only the owners can successfully `withdraw` to their accounts.

-* Notice that we can actually call the `.transfer` function just like we did before -- this means that we can replace `recipient`
-  with `msg.sender` as a drop in -- in other words, `msg.sender` is a payable address type.
+* Notice that we can actually call the `.transfer` function just like we did before.
+This  means that we can replace `recipient` with `msg.sender` as a drop in.
+In other words, `msg.sender` is a payable address type.

 Let's add an `address` variable called `last_to_withdraw` to the contract: